Veg Biriyani Series – Mushroom Biryani Recipe

 In a world where we are raising our voices against discrimination, maybe we should stop discriminating against the Veg Biriyani as well!!
 After all, It comes from the same family and deserves to be loved equally !!!

-Here we are, up with our “Veg Biriyani Series” to shower some extra love to Veg Biriyani.
-Travel along with us to experience some delicious Veg Biriyani recipes.
-I’m very sure once you try these recipes you will be surprised by the flavour and taste which Veg Biriyani brings in!
+Here we are, up with our “Veg Biryani Series” to shower some extra love to Veg Biryani.
+Travel along with us to experience some delicious Veg Biryani recipes.
+I’m very sure once you try these recipes you will be surprised by the flavor and taste which Veg Biryani brings in!

-Mushroom Biriyani is one of the quickest Biriyani to make and tastes much alike any Non-Veg Biriyani.
+Mushroom Biryani is one of the quickest Biryani to make and tastes much alike any Non-Veg Biryani.

-This Mushroom biryani recipe is the best pick for all the bachelors who don’t have much time to put in a lot of effort into cooking yet loves enjoying an awesome meal!
+This Mushroom biryani recipe is the best pick and easy cook for all the bachelors who don’t have much time to put in a lot of effort into cooking yet loves enjoying an awesome meal.

 - Onions – 1 medium size